Food Service (Main Campus)

 Chapel (Main Campus)

 Each Saturday students and faculty gather in the Thomas J. Boyd Chapel for worship during the school year.
-Chapel services are also held each Saturday at the High Point CAPE.
 The Chaplain of the Thomas J. Boyd Chapel schedules other worship service opportunities for the larger university.

-Shaw University Police and Security Officers are on duty 24 hours a day, seven days a week, 365 days a year.
-Patrol is conducted on foot and through the use of marked patrol vehicles.
+Shaw University Campus Police and Security Officers are on duty 24 hours a day, 7 days a week, 365 days a year.
+Patrol is conducted on foot and through the use of unmarked vehicles.

-The University Police and Security Department is responsible for law enforcement, security and emergency response on campus, to include property owned, leased or otherwise under the control of the University.
-Crimes committed on campus and suspicious incidents that pose a threat to the University community are handled effectively by our investigation division and may lead to the arrest of suspects, recovery of lost or stolen property, clearance of suspects of any wrong action, or recommendations and actions to improve the safety of the Shaw University community.
+The Campus Police and Security Department is responsible for law enforcement, security and emergency response on campus, to include property owned, leased or otherwise under the control of the University.
+Crimes committed on campus and suspicious incidents that pose a threat to the University community are handled effectively by our police officers and may lead to the arrest of suspects, recovery of lost or stolen property, clearance of suspects of any wrong action, or recommendations and actions to improve the safety of the Shaw University community.

-The University Police Department maintains close working relationships with the Raleigh Police Department, and Wake County Sheriff’s Office.
+Shaw University Campus Police and Security maintains close working relationships with the Raleigh Police Department, and Wake County Sheriff’s Office through positive interactions and Mutual Aid Agreements.

 Shaw University complies with its reporting obligations pursuant to the Clery Act, which requires Universities to provide reported campus crime statistics, crime awareness and prevention.
-Any information regarding Clery Act reports and reporting may be directed to Campus Police Officer Sgt.
-Floyd Griffin by contacting the Department of Police and Security at (919-546-8249 or 919-546-8214) in an Emergency dial (911).
-Our new phone system will invoke and enhance swift response time informing communications of caller’s immediate location before, Raleigh PD communicates call.
+Any information regarding Clery Act reports and reporting may be directed to Clery Compliance Officer at (919-546-8249 or 919-546-8214) or in an Emergency dial (911).

 The Office of Student Activities offers a variety of recreational, social, cultural, educational, developmental, and experiential activities for the entire Shaw University community.
 Students at Shaw University are encouraged to participate in extracurricular activities.
 Activities offered are essential to the growth of the whole person.
 Participation in athletic, religious, and social activities, as well as organizations, positively impacts a student’s over all personal and professional development.